 And the most important (and one that a lot of people seem to have trouble with when buying coats and then trying to layer) thing when buying a winter coat…..make sure it’s a coat with loose arms.
 There’s no way you’ll be able to decently layer underneath if you buy a coat that has thin arms that are really fitting.
 Before you buy a coat try it on with a couple of long sleeve sweaters layered over each other and see if the arms and underarms feel too tight.
 If it does then it’s no good for layering or wearing anything thick underneath, and not worth buying unless you like it that much and don’t mind being cold in it.

 Berets, scarves and a stylish pair of gloves will also be very useful, and it’s definetly worth getting a decent thick scarf (cashmere scarves are great for keeping the heat in, I swear by mine every winter)

 I live in Minneapolis and have the same problem.
 I wear a lot of boots (be they tall, shorter, granny, vintage, but NEVER Uggs) and usually wear tights with knee socks under the boots.
 I’m a layering kind of gal since you never know what’s going to happen in the winter.
 When it’s -20 outside, coming inside, I get really hot fast.
 So I usually layer a tank, then a long sleeve, then a cardigan or sweater or thick vest.
 I’ve also found many chic vintage wool coats to wear around (especially long ones) so I don’t have to look like I am going snowmobiling everyday.
 I’m never without a scarf and earmuffs!
-Good luck neighbor to the north!posted about 6 years ago
+Good luck neighbor to the north!posted over 6 years ago

 tights and layered sweaters and stuff sounds very nice …. thanks chictopians !